 Family Halloween Events

-There’s loads for the family to enjoy this Halloween in Leeds, whether it’s ghost tours around Royal Armouries or a day of tracking down the scarecrows in Calverley.
+There’s loads for the family to enjoy this Halloween in Leeds, whether it’s ghost tours around Royal Armouries or a day tracking down scarecrows at Lotherton Hall.

 Spooky Scarecrow Trail